You are here

-OCCT invites you to join us for a virtual workshop on language and style in prose fiction retranslation.
-The workshop will be hosted online, on Teams, on 11-12 March 2021.
-If you would like to attend as external participant, please contact email@example.com and firstname.lastname@example.org.
+OCCT hosted a virtual conference on language and style in prose fiction retranslation.
+The event was hosted online, on Teams, on 11-12 March 2021.

-Our panels will be exploring some of the following topics:
+Our panels explored some of the following topics:

 - How do we locate poetic language within prose?
 What theoretical framework can we use for classifying language as poetic?

 - How does one define ‘taking liberty’ in retranslating prose, in the light of arguments such as Karen Emmerich’s Literary Translation and the Making of Originals, which calls into question the fixity of the original text?

 - Publishing: the question of the ‘celebrity’ retranslator who ‘becomes’ the author, i.e., Simon Armitage, Lydia Davis.

 - Multilingual prose: how might questions about retranslation apply to texts written in several languages, or for languages not considered standardised, i.e., Scots, Patois?

 - How might retranslation be affected by changing approaches to censorship, whether that be tacit or legal?